Scallop Tataki

 3. Spray a frying pan with a little oil and put it on a high heat.

-4. Once the pan is very hot, cook each scallop for 30 seconds, turning it constantly with a tongs so it is seared all over on the outside, but still nearly raw inside.
+4. Once the pan is very hot, cook each scallop for 30 seconds, turning it constantly with tongs to sear it all over on the outside while keeping it nearly raw inside.

-5. Put the scallops on a plate and put in the freezer for 15 minutes (not any longer or they may freeze, this is just to stop them cooking further)
+5. Put the scallops on a plate and put in the freezer for 15 minutes (to stop them cooking further).

-6. Meanwhile, mix the wasabi and mayonnaise together in a bowl.
+6. Mix the wasabi and mayonnaise together in a bowl.

 7. Mix the lime zest and chive together in a bowl.

-8. Mix the soya sauce, lime juice, sugar and sesame oil together in a saucepan and heat gently on a low heat to combine.
+8. Mix the soy sauce, lime juice, sugar, and sesame oil together in a saucepan and heat gently on a low heat to combine.

-9. Slice each scallop so you are left with 4-6 thin circular slices.
+9. Slice each scallop into 4-6 thin circular slices.

 10. Divide the scallop slices between four plates, fanning them out.